What is Agile project management?—A strength or weakness?

 Calendar

-The all-new calendar view gives all the options to see a day’s tasks on the calendar, check the events for the next 2 weeks, check the milestones set for a month.
-You can do more with ProofHub calendar: select your calendar view from day, week, 2 weeks or even a month and schedule work suitably, add private milestones and events, and see all data of your project in one place.
+The all-new calendar view gives all the options to see a day’s tasks on the calendar, check the events for the next 2 weeks, and check the milestones set for a month.
+You can do more with ProofHub calendar: select your calendar view from day, week, 2 weeks, or even a month and schedule work suitably, add private milestones and events, and see all data of your project in one place.

 You can set automatic reminders for your events and milestones and thus stay on top of your schedule.
 Create milestones, for example, ‘Complete content production’ to mark key dates in a project, and save the dates for events like ‘Share the content for publishing’.
-You can also subscribe your ProofHub calendar to any calendar that you generally use and get work schedules merged at one place.
+You can also subscribe to your ProofHub calendar to any calendar that you generally use and get work schedules merged in one place.
 And what else?

 • Recurring events/tasks without creating an event or task manually again

-• Select your calendar view from day, week, 2 weeks or even a month
+• Select your calendar view from day, week, 2 weeks, or even a month

 • Add private milestones and events to limit their visibility to the people you want